-The principal considerations for our determination that performing procedures relating to the valuation of certain customer relationships intangible assets acquired in the acquisition of Pond5 is a critical audit matter are (i) the significant judgment by management when developing the fair value estimate of certain customer relationships intangible assets acquired; (ii) a high degree of auditor judgment, subjectivity, and effort in performing procedures and evaluating management's significant assumptions related to estimates of future revenue growth rates for existing customers, the discount rate, EBITA margins, and the customer attrition rate; and (iii) the audit effort involved the use of professionals with specialized skill and knowledge.
+The principal considerations for our determination that performing procedures relating to the valuation of the trade name and developed technology intangible assets acquired in the acquisition of Giphy is a critical audit matter are (i) the significant judgment by management when developing the fair value estimate of the trade name and developed technology intangible assets acquired; (ii) a high degree of auditor judgment, subjectivity, and effort in performing procedures and evaluating management's significant assumptions related to the revenue growth rates, the royalty rate, and the discount rate used in the valuation of the trade name and the revenue growth rates, the royalty rate, and the economic life used in the valuation of the developed technology; and (iii) the audit effort involved the use of professionals with specialized skill and knowledge.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included testing the effectiveness of controls relating to the acquisition accounting, including controls over management's valuation of the customer relationships intangible assets and controls over the development of significant assumptions related to estimates of future revenue growth rates for existing customers, the discount rate, EBITA margins, and the customer attrition rate.
-These procedures also included, among others (i) reading the purchase agreement and (ii) testing management's process for developing the fair value estimate of certain customer relationships intangible assets acquired.
-Testing management's process included (i) evaluating the appropriateness of the multiple-period excess earnings method; (ii) testing the completeness and accuracy of underlying data used in the multiple-period excess earnings method; and (iii) evaluating the reasonableness of the significant assumptions used by management related to estimates of future revenue growth rates for existing customers, the discount rate, EBITA margins, and the customer attrition rate.
-Evaluating the reasonableness of estimates of future revenue growth rates for existing customers, EBITA margins, and the customer attrition rate involved considering (i) the past performance of the acquired business and (ii) the consistency with external market and industry data.
-Professionals with specialized skill and knowledge were used to assist in the evaluation of the appropriateness of the multiple-period excess earnings method and the reasonableness of the discount rate assumption.
+These procedures included testing the effectiveness of controls relating to the acquisition accounting, including controls over management's valuation of the trade name and developed technology intangible assets.
+These procedures also included, among others (i) reading the purchase agreement; (ii) testing management's process for developing the fair value estimate of the trade name and developed technology intangible assets acquired; (iii) evaluating the appropriateness of the relief-from-royalty method used by management; (iv) testing the completeness and accuracy of underlying data used in the relief-from-royalty method; and (v) evaluating the reasonableness of the significant assumptions used by management related to the revenue growth rates, the royalty rate, and the discount rate used in the valuation of the trade name and the revenue growth rates, used in the valuation of the trade name and developed technology.
+Evaluating management's assumptions related to the revenue growth rates used in the valuation of the trade name and developed technology intangible assets involved considering (i) the past performance of the acquired business; (ii) the consistency with external market and industry data; and (iii) whether the assumptions were consistent with evidence obtained in other areas of the audit.
+Evaluating management's assumption related to the economic life used in the valuation of the developed technology intangible asset involved consistent with evidence obtained in other areas of the audit.
+Evaluating management's assumption related to the economic life used in the valuation of the developed technology intangible asset involved consistent with evidence obtained in other areas of the audit.
+Evaluating management's assumption related to the economic life used in the valuation of the developed technology intangible asset involved consis other areas of the audit.
+Professionals with specialized skill and knowledge were used to assist in the evaluation of the appropriateness of the relief-fromroyalty method and the reasonableness of the royalty rate and discount rate assumptions used in the valuation of the trade name and the royalty rate and the economic life assumptions used in the valuation of the developed technology.

-/s/ PricewaterhouseCoopers LLP New York, New York February 14, 2023
+/s/ PricewaterhouseCoopers LLP New York, New York February 26, 2024